biblereadingscheduler/biblereadingscheduler.github.io/README.md

 ## Tips

 - For a one-year Bible reading plan, select "Entire Bible" with dates one year apart
-- The tool automatically handles books with different chapter counts
+- The verse-based algorithm ensures more consistent daily reading time:
+  - A day with Psalm 119 (176 verses) won't have additional chapters
+  - Days with shorter chapters (like 2 John, 3 John) will include more chapters
-- Readings maintain book order (won't jump between books mid-chapter)
+- Readings maintain book order (won't jump between books)
+- The calendar shows verse counts for each day to help you plan your reading time
 - Consider printing a backup copy of your calendar
 - You can generate multiple plans for different book selections
+- Average daily reading for the entire Bible over one year is approximately 85 verses

 ## Troubleshooting